ixofoundation/docs/Introduction.md

 stoplight-id: 0yywb5kr8emri
 ---

-# Introduction to the IXO Spatial Web
+# Introduction to the IXO Spatial Web Platform

-The **IXO Spatial Web** is a decentralised technology ecosystem that connects blockchain, identity management, smart contracts, and conversational AI to enable trusted and verifiable interactions across social, environmental, and economic domains.
+The **IXO Spatial Web Platform** is a decentralised technology ecosystem that connects blockchain, identity management, smart contracts, and conversational AI to enable trusted and verifiable interactions across social, environmental, and economic domains.
 It serves as a robust foundation for building decentralised applications (dApps) and solutions that can measure, manage, and report on real-world impacts.

-This introduction provides a comprehensive overview of everything included in the IXO Spatial Web, highlighting its core components, tools, SDKs, APIs, and resources.
+This introduction provides a comprehensive overview of everything included in the IXO Spatial Web Platform, highlighting its core components, tools, SDKs, APIs, and resources.

 ---

-## Core Components of the IXO Spatial Web
+## Core Components of the IXO Spatial Web Platform

 The Spatial Web is composed of several decentralised technologies that enable developers and organisations to create applications that interact with real-world data, entities, and verifiable digital assets.